Corporation Tax is charged on the profits of companies and branches trading within the UK, and on the overseas branches of UK resident companies.

 The proceeds of a sale, less the original purchase cost and an allowance for inflation, are taxable as a capital gain.
 The capital gain is added to trading profits and the total determines the applicable tax rate.
 Different rules apply for the relief of losses (see below).

 Non trading items such as interest, intangible fixed assets, etc have their own rules and mechanisms for relief.

 Trading losses can be offset against profits to obtain tax relief in a number of ways:

 Capital losses are more restricted in their use, they can only be offset against capital gains and only in the current or later years (there is no carry back).
 However, gains and losses can be transferred around a group so taxed as the most beneficial rate.

 Companies are required to submit a tax return each year within 12 months of the end of the accounting period.
 This has to be done electronically using iXBRL tagging.

-Companies paying corporation tax at the main rate have to make their payments in four quarterly instalments, commencing in the 7th month of the year to which the charge relates.
+Large companies have to make their payments in four quarterly instalments, commencing in the 7th month of the year to which the charge relates.

 Copyright © 2013 - Oury Clark.